tomalbrc/filament/docs/src/content/item-behaviours.md

 Executes a command on item use with the player as source, located at the player.

 ### Fields:
-- `consumes`: Indicates whether the execution consumes the item.
+- `consumes`: Flag whether the item is consumed after running the command(s).
 Defaults to `false`
 - `command`: The command string to execute.
+Empty by default
+- `commands`: List of commands to execute.
 Empty by default
 - `sound`: Optional sound effect to play during execution.
 Empty by default

 <br>